andrewbruening/AdventureWorks-Demographic-Analysis/README.md

 ## In Hindsight

 This was an earlier project of mine.
 If I were to approach this project with the experience that I have now, the main difference I'd make in my actions is with the dashboard design.
 There are a number of ways I could go about making it more intuitive, organized, and aesthetically pleasing.
 For example, it would be beneficial to add separate dashboard pages or show/hide buttons to reduce clutter.
+This is a lot of information to squeeze into a 1600x900px space.

+I've noticed that the most successful dashboards are the easiest to digest.
 Overall, I enjoy the monochrome color palette and the variety of graphs/charts that I included.
-Although, I have noticed that the most successful dashboards are the easiest to digest.
-My visualizations are easy to read, but the arrangement isn't the most ergonomic.
+Marketing/BI analysts should have no problems using my dashboard.
+But looking back, I've realized that I've gained plenty of experience since working on this.
+It's been a refreshing way to take note of what I should do differently next time around.

 ## See the complete interactive dashboard [here]